You may wish to see an introductory page with a map of the walls first.

 ... and construction material depots inside them

-(left) A IVth century AD tomb between the inner and the outer walls at Silivri Kapi (now a shelter for the homeless); (right) Greek inscriptions celebrating repairs made in the XIth and XVth centuries and an Ottoman iron ball on the inner wall next to the gate
+(left) A IVth century AD tomb between the inner and the outer walls at Silivri Kapi; (right) Greek inscriptions celebrating repairs made in the XIth and XVth centuries and an Ottoman iron ball next to the gate

 The gate is named after the small port of Silivri (ancient Selymbria) on the Sea of Marmara, 40 miles west of Istanbul.
 Its Greek name was Pege (Holy Spring), after a monastery by the same name outside the walls.

-Belgrat Kapi was named after Serbian artisans who were relocated to this part of Constantinople by Sultan Suleyman the Magnificent after he conquered Belgrade in 1521.
+Belgrat Kapi was named after Serbian artisans who were relocated to this part of Constantinople by Sultan Suleyman the Magnificent after he conquered Belgrade in 1521; the name applies also to a wood outside the walls.
 It has been totally rebuilt (you can see it also in the background of this page).
-It is too new, too coloured: let's hope that future restorations of other parts of the walls will be limited to preserving their current state.
 It was closed from 1453 to 1886 and the current gate is not the historic one.

 Walls between Belgrat and Yedikule Kapi